How To Properly Light Your Chimney

-Chimney lights may seem like a strange addition to your Burlington architectural lighting design.
-However, a lot of lighting service technicians love lighting up chimneys as they can be a unique aspect of a home’s visage.
-If you have a chimney that you wish to accent, be careful.
+Chimney lights may seem like a strange addition to your home’s architectural lighting design.
+However, a lot of lighting service technicians love lighting up the exterior of a fireplace as they can be a unique aspect of a home’s visage.
+If you have a chimney that you wish to accent on your home, be careful.
 Improper lighting could create some unintended shadowing.
 Here are some tips to battle this creative design prospect.

 What are some problems that could occur?

-One of the most important things to remember about chimney lighting is that it’s extremely important to have a Burlington architectural lighting service expert install the fixtures.
+One of the most important things to remember about chimney lighting is that it’s extremely important to have an architectural lighting service expert install the fixtures.
 One of our experts will ensure that the job is done safely and done well.

 Some chimneys are not visible until they rise to the roofline.
 This could cause some issues in proper placement of lighting fixtures.
-Our spotlight would light up your chimney beautifully if placed just above the eaves trough.
+Our spotlight would light up your smoke stack beautifully if placed just above the eaves trough.

 Architectural lighting design tips